-The Alternative 1 status determination criteria for Pribilof Island red king crab established a $B{MSY}$ of 6.6 million pounds of total mature biomass and an MSST of 3.3 million pounds.
-The 2006 total mature biomass estimate is above $B{MSY}$ at 19.0 million pounds.
-Under Alternatives 2 and 3, the Pribilof Islands king crab estimate of $B{MSY}$ proxy would be 7.82 million pounds of mature male biomass.
-For comparison, the 2006 estimate of mature male biomass for this stock is 6.43 million pounds.
-Thus, this stock status would be below $B{MSY}$ proxy under the Alternative 2 and 3, rather than above it as with
+The Alternative 1 status determination criteria for Pribilof Island red king crab established a B{MSY} of 6.6 million pounds of total mature biomass and an MSST of 3.3 million pounds.
+The 2006 total mature biomass estimate is above the B{MSY} at 19.0 million pounds.
+Under Alternatives 2 and 3, this stock would be considered approaching an overfished condition because mature male biomass would be well below the B{MSY} proxy.

-Alternative 1.
 The stock would still be above its MSST proxy, and thus would not be considered overfished.